vikkumar2021/Cryptopunks/README.md

   - [ ] Integrate Optimal QLearning/DecisionTree results with Indicator Dataframe to be used by frontend

 # How To Run
 1. Install Docker if it isn't already installed on your machine.
-Instructions can be found here(https://poloclub.github.io/cse6242-2022spring-online/hw3/Docker_Getting_Started_Guide_Spring_2022.pdf)
+Installation instructions can be found [here from the CSE6242 HW3 resources](https://poloclub.github.io/cse6242-2022spring-online/hw3/Docker_Getting_Started_Guide_Spring_2022.pdf).

-2. On the command line, change directories to the root of this repository `cd Cryptopunks/`
+2. On the command line, change directories to the root of this repository/folder.

+`cd ~/Downloads/Cryptopunks/`

 3. Build a Docker image named cryptopunks-app using the following command.
 Please note this image is about ~2GB large.

 `docker build --tag cryptopunks-app .`

 4. Confirm the image is created:

 `docker images`

 Alternatively, if you need to delete the image run the following command:

 `docker image rm -f <IMAGE ID here>`

 5. Using the newly created cryptopunks-app Docker image, create and run a Docker container.
 By default Flask applications run on port 5000 so we expose that port.

 `docker run -d -p 5000:5000 cryptopunks-app`

 6. Confirm the container is up and running:

 `docker ps`

-7. Open your browser and navigate to the following URL to confirm Flask is running successfully: http://127.0.0.1:5000/
+7. Open your browser and navigate to the following URL to confirm Flask is running successfully:

+http://127.0.0.1:5000/